Tresdon/Sudoku-Solver/README.txt

 000000000
 000000000

-These may be spaced out however we would like, but the puzzle MUST be in the first 9 lines of the file.
+These may be spaced out however you would like, but the puzzle MUST be in the first 9 lines of the file.